clementchadebec/benchmark_VAE/README.md

 ----------------------------
 ### Generation

-Here, we show the generated samples using using eahc model implemented in the library and different samplers.
+Here, we show the generated samples using using each model implemented in the library and different samplers.

 |               Models               |                                                                                    MNIST                                                                     |                     CELEBA
 |:----------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------:|